ayoolaolafenwa/PixelLib/README.md

 * Check out tutorials on PixelLib on [medium](https://medium.com/@olafenwaayoola/image-segmentation-with-six-lines-0f-code-acb870a462e8)and documentation on [readthedocs](https://pixellib.readthedocs.io/en/latest/)

-## Read the following tutorials on performing both semantic and instance segmentation with PixelLib.
+## Read the following tutorials on performing both semantic and instance segmentation of images and videos with PixelLib.

 ![alt_test1](Images/ade_cover.jpg)
 # [Tutorial On Semantic Segmentation of Images With PixelLib Using Ade20k model](Tutorials/image_ade20k.md)